 Residents were supported to engage in meaningful activities in the centre during their stay.
-The majority of residents availing of respite were engaged in a formal day service programme.
-In line with national guidance regarding COVID-19, there was evidence that residents had reengaged with a range of activities during their respite stay.
+Each of the residents availing of respite were engaged in a formal day service programme and or paid employment on a part time basis.
 Examples of activities that residents engaged in included, walks to local scenic areas, bowling, cinema, shopping trips, meals out, drives, arts and crafts, board games, listening to music and jigsaws.
-The centre had a vehicle for use by residents availing of respite.
+The centre had a vehicle for use by respite users.